 If someone comes across a different type of panel or if their Samsung NU8000 doesn't correspond to our review, let us know and we will update the review.
 Note that the gray uniformity does vary on a unit-by-unit basis.

 The Samsung NU8000 is a very good 4k TV without major flaws, but for different usages, there may be a better choice - especially considering the price premium of this 2018 model over comparable 2017 TVs.
-See some of our recommendations for the best 4k TVs and the best flatscreen TVs.
+See our recommendations for the best 4k TVs, the best 65 inch TVs and the best flatscreen TVs.